HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 You can read more about theme overlays in the Google Developers Blog Post [Android Styling: themes overlay](https://medium.com/androiddevelopers/android-styling-themes-overlay-1ffd57745207)

-# 7. What if 12 attributes are not enough
+# 7. What if 12 attributes are not enough?
 One of the powers of theming is the ability to change the whole UI styles easily.
 Imagine this scenario, your app has 2 themes for normal and premium users.
 The primary color is different for both, just creating a new theme with a different primary color and changing the theme for each of the user types will be sufficient.